 Brae supports local and global farmers.
 We know our local farmers by name, pay them on time and ensure profits flow to them directly.
 Specialty products such as coffee, tea, chocolate and organic cotton bed linen are sourced from fair-trade intermediaries who guarantee ethical and environmentally sustainable trade practices.

 Brae supports the local community.
 Over $10,000 each year is committed to education, sporting and charity organisations.
+In 2022, $28,750 was raised for Birregurra Primary School.
+In 2020, $29,500 was raised for bushfire relief.
 Local and emerging artists, artisans and crafts people are supported through a revolving art program.
 Long-term unemployed and disadvantaged youth are provided with pathways into work.

 Brae feeds people well.
 Menus are plant-focussed with the vast majority of plants served grown organically on site in regenerated, healthy soil, producing tastier, more nutritious food.

-The Sustainable Restaurant Association UK, in partnership with World’s 50 Best Restaurants has recognised Brae for its sustainability efforts with the following sustainability ratings from Food Made Good, placing Brae amongst the top Sustainable Restaurants in the World each year for the past 3 years:
+The Sustainable Restaurant Association UK, in partnership with World’s 50 Best Restaurants has recognised Brae for its sustainability efforts with the following sustainability ratings from Food Made Good, placing Brae amongst the top Sustainable Restaurants in the World:

 2019 93% 3 Stars